-Figure 3c presents an example of a pricing schedule for two levels of exchange rates e.
-At the baseline level of e (solid line) the buyer is unconstrained for all values of a in the figure and prices fall with relationship capital as before.
-By contrast, at a higher level of e (red dashed line), the seller's costs and hence price are higher, and the buyer's outside option becomes binding at low levels of capital (regions (I) and (II)).
+capital (regions (I) and (II)).
 In these regions, the seller's pricing schedule is increasing in a.
-Intuitively, consider an a at which the buyer is indifferent between staying and leaving, and imagine that capital declines to a' < a.
+Intuitively, consider a capital level at which the buyer is indifferent between staying and leaving, and imagine that capital declines to a' < a.
 This decrease in capital raises the seller's marginal costs in the relationship today and, due to the persistence of relationship capital, implies higher expected costs and a greater likelihood of separation in the future, making the relationship less valuable.
-The decline in the relationship, the seller has to lower her price to p' < p, transferring additional value to the buyer to keep W(a,e) = W(a',e) = U. Since the overall value of the relationship has fallen, the seller's value of the relationship declines, J(a',e) < J(a,e).
+The decline in the relationship's value causes the buyer to prefer termination to staying.
+To keep the buyer in the relationship, the seller has to lower her price to p' < p, transferring additional value to the buyer to keep W(a, e) = W(a', e) = U. Since the overall value of the relationship has fallen, the seller's value of the relationship declines, J(a', e) < J(a, e).
 Separation occurs when relationship capital falls below some lower bound $\underline{a}(e)$ at which the relationship surplus becomes zero.

 The intuition for an increase in the exchange rate e is similar.
-When e increases, the buyer's value of the relationship falls because of the higher costs and because termination becomes more likely.
+When e increases, the buyer's value of the relationship falls because of the higher costs c(a, e) and because termination becomes more likely.
 If the buyer's outside option becomes binding, the seller has to cut her price to provide additional value to the buyer.
-In the figure, in region (II) the seller can still set a higher price under high costs than under low costs to provide enough value to the buyer to prevent a relationship break-up.
-In region (I), in contrast, the seller has to set a lower price under high costs than under low costs to compensate for the low relationship continuation value.
-The dotted line on the right axis shows the seller's mark-up for the high cost case, which is depressed in the constrained region as the buyer appropriates more of the surplus.
-As costs rise with e, the relationship surplus falls and the separation bound $\underline{a}(e)$ increases in e, making relationship termination more likely.
+In the figure, in region (II) the seller can still set a higher price under the high exchange rate than under the low exchange rate to provide enough value to the buyer to prevent a relationship break-up.
+In region (I), in contrast, the seller has to set a lower price under the high exchange rate than under the low exchange rate to compensate for the low relationship continuation value.
+The dotted line on the right axis shows the seller's mark-up for the high exchange rate case, which is depressed in the constrained region as the buyer appropriates more of the surplus.
+As costs c(a, e) rise with e, the relationship surplus falls and the separation bound $\underline{a}(e)$ increases in e, making relationship termination more likely.